ADNOC Drilling awarded $806mln long-term contract for three newbuild island rigs

 PHOTO

-These three rigs are in addition to three ordered in July 2024.

-Abdulrahman Abdulla Al Seiari, ADNOC Drilling CEO, said, “ADNOC Drilling is proud to be awarded this significant, long-term contract, marking another major milestone in our accelerated growth journey.
-These next generation island rigs, built with embedded artificial intelligence, represent a leap forward in technology, enhancing safety, efficiency and performance.
+Abdulrahman Abdulla Al Seiari, ADNOC Drilling CEO, said: “ADNOC Drilling is proud to be awarded this significant, long-term contract, marking another major milestone in our accelerated growth journey.
+These next generation island rigs, built with embedded artificial intelligence (AI), represent a leap forward in technology, enhancing safety, efficiency and performance.
 This award strengthens our position as a critical enabler of ADNOC’s production capacity targets, while delivering sustainable, high-quality returns for our shareholders well into 2038 and beyond.”

 The contract will follow existing agreements that generate long-term revenue and attractive returns.
 The three new island rigs will operate on ADNOC’s existing and newly constructed innovative artificial islands for drilling and completion of wells.